melezhik/outthentic/README.md

 # Write your stories

-Here is a formal escription of outhentic project layout.
+Here is a step by step description of outhentic project layout.

 ## Project

 Ouhtentic project is bunch of related stroies.
 Every outhentic project needs a directory where all the stuff is placed.
-Let's create it project to test a simple calculator application:
+Let's create a project to test a simple calculator application:

 ```